YahooArchive/secure-handlebars/README.md

 - We handle HTML specification only, we don't support Javascript and CSS context right now!
 - We assume that the in state and out state of partial is DATA state now!

-## API Documentations

-Check out /docs for the detailed usage.

 ## License

 This software is free to use under the BSD license.